ShaunAlt/Unitree-GO1/README.md

         2. The robot's WiFi connection name will start with `"Unitree_Go"`.
             1. If you are unable to connect, try the following to fix the
                 issue:
-                1. Get Ethernet Port Name:
+                1. Get WiFi Port Name:
                     ``` bash
                     $ ifconfig
                     enp0s25: ...